kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-This protocol defines a single static method that takes a JSON dictionary and returns an instance of `Self` (where `Self` is the type that conforms to this protocol).
+This protocol defines a single static method that takes a JSON dictionary and returns an instance of `Self`, where `Self` is the type that conforms to this protocol.
 The method also declares that it can throw an error.

-Now you might be asking yourself, what is a Swift error?
+So, what exactly _is_ a Swift error?
 Is it an `NSError`?
-The answer to that question is, yes and no. A pure Swift error is represented as an `enum` that conforms to the protocol `ErrorType`.
-As for the "yes" part of the answer...
-Apple Engineers have graciously made `NSError` conform to the `ErrorType` protocol which makes this pattern interoperate very well between Swift and Objective-C. For more information on interoperability the Swift and Objective-C Interoperability [(http://apple.co/1He5uhh)](https://developer.apple.com/videos/wwdc/2015/?id=401) session should not be missed!
+No...and yes. :] A pure Swift error is represented as an `enum` that conforms to the protocol `ErrorType`.
+However, Apple Engineers conveniently made `NSError` conform to the `ErrorType` protocol, which means this pattern works quite well between Swift and Objective-C. If you're interested to learn more about interoperability, the Swift and Objective-C Interoperability [(http://apple.co/1He5uhh)](https://developer.apple.com/videos/wwdc/2015/?id=401) session are a must-see!

-It's time to create your own error type.
+You can create your own error type as below:

 ```
 enum ParseError: ErrorType {